MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/multi-tenancy-vector-search.md

 - **Cost Efficiency:** Sharing a single Cosmos DB account across multiple tenants reduces overhead.
 - **Scalability:** Can manage a large number of tenants, each isolated within their partition key.
 - **Simplified Management:** Fewer Cosmos DB accounts to manage.
-- **Hierarchical Partition Keys (HPK):** Optimizes data organization and query performance in multi-tenant apps with a high number of tenants.
+- **Hierarchical Partition Keys (HPK):** Optimizes data organization and query performance in multitenant apps with a high number of tenants.

 **Drawbacks:**
 - **Resource Contention:** Shared resources can lead to contention during peak usage.